TeeDan205/SQL-KMS-file_Documentation/README.md

     ![2b ansa](https://github.com/user-attachments/assets/48c86a70-cfc9-4962-a969-0410c8ab5b21)

-   - The sales was sum up by region, then ordered to select the top 3 and bottom 3.
+   - The sales was sum up by region, then ordered *appropriately* to select the top 3 and bottom 3.

 3. What were the total sales of appliances in Ontario?
     **The Total Sales of Appliances in Ontario is found by writing the query below:**